geeky-sh/geeky-sh.github.io/_posts/2021-10-16-learning-elixir.md

 description: Go through some of the useful concepts in Elixir
 ---

 I really like the new concepts that I came across while learning [Elixir](https://elixir-lang.org/) programming language.
-I have a python / ruby background and elixir was the first flavor of functional languaage that I learnt.
-I would like to list all my learnings over here so that this can be the article I can refer to if I want to quickly read up elixir basics.
+I have a Python/ruby background and Elixir was the first flavor of functional language that I learned.
+I would like to list all my learnings over here so that this can be the article I can refer to if I want to quickly read up on elixir basics.

 And, I will be taking the approach of learning by example so that it is very clear and easy to understand and remember.

 ## Recursion

-I am writing few variances of recursion over here.
+I am writing a few variances of recursion over here.
 This will primarily help in understanding:
-1. How to convert and iterative solution to a recursive one.
+1. How to convert an iterative solution to a recursive one.
 2. How to write an efficient recursive function

-### To understand how to convert `for` loop into the recusive function
+### To understand how to convert `for` loop into the recursive function

-Problem - Iterate over first 100 numbers and calculate it’s sum:
+Problem - Iterate over the first 100 numbers and calculate their sum:

 ```elixir
 defmodule Mod do